Digitizing VHS Done Right: What to Buy (and What to Avoid)

 If you’re transferring a large VHS collection—especially if the tapes have sentimental or archival value—it’s well worth investing in a decent capture setup.
 The extra money you spend upfront ensures your memories are preserved in the best possible quality, and you’ll avoid the frustration of botched transfers or having to redo work later.

 Think of it like scanning old photos.
 Would you want them blurry, discolored, or half-cut-off?
 Probably not.
 Video is no different.
-And it’s still much cheaper than any paid service!
+And it’s still much cheaper than any paid service if you have lots of tapes!

 Tips for Better Transfers